pedroafleite/thrift_stores/README.md

  - See the data analysis [here](https://github.com/pedroafleite/thrift_stores/blob/master/thrift_store.ipynb).
  - Data source on kaggle [here](https://www.kaggle.com/mateuspgomes/brazil-thrift-stores-data).
- - Files uploaded here (.csv) have already been partially cleaned; e.g., typos corrected.
+ - Files uploaded here (.csv) have already been partially cleaned; e.g. typos corrected.

 Our objective is to perform a statistical analysis that will help a newly opened thrift store to make efficient and profitful businesses decisions.
 Data analysis will be done through the following steps: